jenbeltran/fs1000-individual-final-project/README.md

 ### Due Class 3 (30% of final grade)
 1. User Stories
-2. Figma design of the main page of your app for desktop and mobile (one page just like the cat cafe team website Figma)
+2. Figma design of the main page of your app for desktop and mobile
+   - Example: If I'm building a cat adoption website, the main page is the page where I can see all the cats users can adopt

 ### Due Class 4 (70% of final grade)